tomatohater/django-unfriendly/README.rst

  - ``UNFRIENDLY_ENFORCE_CHECKSUM``

    - default: ``True``
-   - Determines whether or not the decrypted data is validatedagainst a crc checksum to detect tampering.
+   - Determines whether or not the decrypted data is validated against a crc checksum to detect tampering.

 Credits